Silviu-Surcica/preview-docs_feedback-api/README.rst

 Twitter now supports the programmatic creation and delivery of feedback prompts that allow a user to submit responses to feedback surveys after a conversation.

-**API access is availble to exisitng partners.
-Please contact your Twitter account manager for access.**
+API access is availble to Gnip customers.
+Please contact your Twitter account manager or visit `gnip.com/contact <https://gnip.com/contact/>`_ for access.

 .. image:: images/Feedback_CSAT.png